 National Resource Center for Health and Safety in Child Care and Early Education – The Caring of Our Children 3rd Ed has multiple standards that include helpful information, tips and examples of ways a program can celebrate the richness found represented in children from varied backgrounds and cultures.
 Updated in August 2012, the Respecting One Another page provides a sample of questions that parents and families can ask (with examples to look for) regarding inclusion as well as direct links to the standards regarding enrollment, participation in program activities and nondiscriminatory policies.

 Talking with and about Children with Special Needs – this webpage offers child care and early learning providers tips on communicating with parents who have a child with special needs in child care.
 This website offers information and materials for child care providers, educators and students to help them better understand and serve children with special needs and their parents.
 Information includes topics and resources for communicating about a concern or special need and communicating about daily routines and existing special needs.

 A Guide for Parents’ Questions When Seeking Child Care for Child with Special Needs (PDF) – this tipsheet was created by the Center for Inclusive Child Care.

-A Thinking Guide to Inclusive Childcare – ideas, strategies and tools toward creating an inclusive child care experience for children and families.
+A Thinking Guide to Inclusive Childcare (PDF) – ideas, strategies and tools toward creating an inclusive child care experience for children and families.

 Writing an Inclusion Policy (PDF) – A guide to help child care programs develop an inclusion policy.